 Next, it was time to do something with that island.
 To add a little contrast in my now light and bright kitchen, I painted it black and distressed the edges a bit with sandpaper.
 I also found some wooden stools at the thrift store for unbelievably cheap and sewed some slipcovers for them.

-And now, I am proud to show off my new kitchen...
+And now, I am proud to show off my not-so-new, DIY-dope kitchen...

 I love how it turned out.
 There are still a few other little touches I must add to it, but for now I am quite pleased :)